 Capella University offers three online CACREP- accredited master's programs: Clinical Mental Health Counseling, Marriage and Family Therapy, Addiction Counseling and School Counseling.

-The new Online MA in Clinical Mental Health Counseling program is in CACREP accreditation process and mirrors the CACREP-accredited program delivered on campus.
+The new Online MA in Clinical Mental Health Counseling program that is in the CACREP accreditation process and mirrors the CACREP-accredited program delivered on campus.
 Specializations in: Substance Abuse and Addictions Counseling (SAAC) and Counseling Military Service Personnel and their Families (MSPF)

 Click Here to search for Additional Master's in Counseling Programs.